inukashiFNS/xerxes/README.md

 # xerxes
-An online cybersecurity web forum made using django.
+An online cybersecurity web forum like chat app made using django.